storyblok/storyblok-vue/README.md

 </template>

 <script setup>
-  import { inject } from "vue";
+  import { useStoryblokApi } from "@storyblok/vue";

-  const storyblokApi = inject("storyblokApi");
+  const storyblokApi = useStoryblokApi();
   const { data } = await storyblokApi.get("cdn/stories", { version: "draft" });
 </script>
 ```

-> Note: if you don't use `apiPlugin`, you can use your prefered method or function to fetch your data.
+> Note: you can skip using `apiPlugin` if you prefer your own method or function to fetch your data.

 #### 2. Listen to Storyblok Visual Editor events